 Mr. Masarachia, a representative for the Steelworkers Union in Indiana and an effective advocate for the fields studied in this program, understood that if working people are to have a voice in our society, they need to stay informed, organize themselves, and participate actively in the democratic process.
 The goal of the Sam Masarachia Scholars Program is to give tomorrow's community leaders the skills they will need to build viable democratic institutions and contribute to social and economic justice.

 The Sam Masarachia Scholarship recipients must be interested in studies related to labor, senior citizen, and/or community activism and follow an approved course of study.
 Masarachia Scholars participate in specialized seminars, internships, and related activities.
 This scholarship provides full, in-state tuition (12-15 credit hours per semester) and is renewable for up to four years.

 Scholarship is open to incoming IUPUI freshman and continuing students.
 If an incoming freshman to IUPUI please complete the IUPUI Application and the Masarachia application.
 Application includes essay, recommendation form, transcript, and submission of the FAFSA/demonstration of financial need.
 Finalists will be interviewed, and recipients will be selected by the Program advisory committee.

-- Entering full-time freshman or IUPUI undergraduate majors with at least two years (60+ credit hours) until graduate after admission to the program may apply.
+- Entering full-time freshman or IUPUI undergraduate majors with at least two years (60+ credit hours) to complete before graduation after admission to the program may apply.

 - Applicants must have at least a 3.0 GPA at the time of application and maintain at least a 3.0 GPA to continue in the program.

 Students must enroll each year into the Masarachia seminar and complete two internships.